captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## THREE KIDS:
-COME TO THE FUN HOME
+COME TO THE FUN HOME<br>
 AMPLE PARKING DOWN THE STREET

 ---

-HERE AT THE FUN HOME
+HERE AT THE FUN HOME<br>
 BODY PREP THAT CAN’T BE BEAT

 ---

-YOU’LL LIKE THE FUN HOME
+YOU’LL LIKE THE FUN HOME<br>
 IN OUR HEARSE THERE’S A BACKWARDS SEAT!

 ---

-THAT’S WHY WE MADE UP THIS POEM
+THAT’S WHY WE MADE UP THIS POEM<br>
 WE’RE THE BECHDEL FUNERAL HOME

 ---

-WHAT IT IS, WHAT IT IS
+WHAT IT IS, WHAT IT IS<br>
 HOO HOO HOO

 ---

-WHAT IT IS, WHAT IT IS NOW BABY
+WHAT IT IS, WHAT IT IS NOW BABY<br>
 HOO!
 HOO!
 HOO!

 ---

+---

 ## BRUCE:
 Alison?
-Alison, would you come here, please?
+Alison, would you come in here, please?

 ---